Water Heater Repair & Replacement in Plainville

 The federal Inflation Reduction Act provides tax credits for qualifying high-efficiency water heaters:

-• Up to $2,000 for qualifying heat pump water heaters
+- Up to cost varies by condition and scope for qualifying heat pump water heaters

-• Up to $600 for qualifying gas tankless (must meet efficiency requirements)
+- Up to cost varies by condition and scope for qualifying gas tankless (must meet efficiency requirements)

 These credits can significantly offset the higher upfront cost of tankless.
 We’ll help you understand which units qualify.

-Brands like Navien, Rinnai, and Rheem periodically offer manufacturer rebates ranging from $50 to $300.
-We'll let you know about any active promotions when you get your quote.
+Brands like Navien, Rinnai, and Rheem periodically offer manufacturer efficiency considerations ranging from cost varies by condition and scope.
+We’ll let you know about any active promotions when you get your quote.

 What to Expect During Installation